 In this work, we propose modeling subjective judgments of individual annotators by enriching the background context to include personal attributes derived from self-disclosure statements.
 These open-ended statements, which describe individuals' hobbies, possessions, professions, relationships, and attitudes, allow us to go beyond demographic categories to represent people more holistically.
 We conduct a systematic analysis of the types of self-disclosures on the subreddit \texttt{/r/amitheasshole}, using theoretical and automatic methods of categorizing self-disclosures, to test what kind of personal information is most useful for helping to predict the judgment of a commenter.

-Our work addresses three research questions (RQs). \textbf{RQ1.} What strategies and parameters for sampling context about annotators produce the most effective models of their judgments of social situations?
-Specifically, we examine 1) how many samples are ideal for learning a person's judgment style, 2) whether samples that are semantically similar to the social situations offer more predictive value than randomly selected ones, and 3) whether it is more effective to use selected sentences rather than entire posts. \textbf{RQ2.} How do different types of self-disclosures compare in how they influence the performance of annotator models?
+Our work addresses three research questions. \textbf{RQ1.} What strategies and parameters for sampling information about annotators produces the most effective models of an annotators judgments of social situations?
+Specifically, we examine 1) how many samples are ideal for learning a person's judgment style, 2) whether samples that are semantically similar to the social situations offer more predictive value than randomly selected ones, and 3) whether it is more effective to use selected sentences rather than entire comments. \textbf{RQ2.} How do different types of self-disclosures compare in how they influence the performance of annotator models?
 We used theory based regular expressions to categorize self-disclosure types into demographics (e.g., age, gender), experiences (e.g., hobbies, possessions, work life), attitudes (e.g., opinions), and relationships (e.g., family members, relationship status). \textbf{RQ3.} How do automatic categorizations of self-disclosure types compare to theory-based categorizations?
-We derive categorizations of self-disclosure types by a data-driven clustering method, and compare to our theory-based taxonomy.
+We derive categorizations of self-disclosure types by data-driven clustering methods, and compare to our theory-based taxonomy.

 Overall, our work addresses the gap in our understanding of the factors that influence an individual’s annotation behavior that remain underexplored \cite{fleisig-etal-2024-perspectivist,orlikowski-etal-2023-ecological}.
 By broadening the perspectivist agenda to encompass richer identity representations, we enhance ongoing efforts to model human subjectivity more accurately and to create systems that are personalized, equitable, and sensitive to human variability.